Tummy Tuck – Abdominoplasty

 This procedure is usually performed in massive weight loss patients who have large amounts of excess skin in the side-to-side dimension, as well as up-and-down.
 It is very effective at restoring an hourglass waist as long as you have lost most of your excess internal fat as well.
 The biggest trade-offs are the longer and more noticeable scars.

 Tummy tuck procedures usually result in a firm, flat abdomen area that allows you to look your best in clothing, bathing suits and to feel more confident about your figure.

 After Your Procedure

 In general, significant complications associated with tummy tucks are infrequent and the satisfaction rate is high.
 Dr. Capek is an experienced, Board-certified plastic surgeon and has performed hundreds of tummy procedures in accredited operating rooms with the collaboration of board-certified anesthesiologists.
 However, all surgeries carry some associated risks and complications.
-These may include bleeding or infection, wound healing problems, seromas (fluid collections), poor quality scars, blood clots and reactions to anesthesia.
-You can help to minimize the risks of surgery by following Dr. Capek’s recommendations and aftercare instructions.
+These may include bleeding or infection, wound healing problems, seromas (fluid collections), poor-quality scars, blood clots, and reactions to anesthesia.
+You can help to minimize the risks of surgery by following Dr. Capek’s recommendations and aftercare instructions during tummy tuck recovery.